Amonteverde04/DanielMauroMusic/README.md

 # DanielMauroMusic-FE
-A NextJS website for Daniel Mauro to share his brand.
+A NextJS app for Daniel Mauro to share his brand.